 Application and Product Standands

-Lynn Hardware closers carry the ANSI / BHMA A156.4 certification and also have the UL10C 3 hour fire rating listing.
+Lynn Hardware closers carry the ANSI / BHMA A156.4 certification and also have the UL 3 hour fire rating listing.

 Door closers are generally classified in an ANSI Grade or Duty Cycle.
 This is to assist with choosing the right closer for the right application (see chart below for some common applications).